Frequently Asked Questions

 LipiData contains the pedigrees of thousands of Lipizzaners globally, verified against authoritative stud books, with many pedigrees having traceability back to the foundation stallions.

-Although this site oringally had an Australian focus, much work has been undertaken to add pedigrees of modern European horses with the view of making LipiData a truly global database.The creators of LipiData firmly believe that the information required for informed breeding should be easily and freely accessible and are committed to positive outcomes for the Lipizzaner horse.
+Although this site originally had an Australian focus, much work has been undertaken to add pedigrees of modern European horses with the view of making LipiData a truly global database.The creators of LipiData firmly believe that the information required for informed breeding should be easily and freely accessible and are committed to positive outcomes for the Lipizzaner horse.
 This is why LipiData’s pedigree database will never require a subscription, fee, or membership of a breed association.

 What do the colours in a pedigree indicate?